kczulko/sensor-statistics-task/README.md

 - Program prints statistics to StdOut
 - It reports how many files it processed
-- It reports how many measurements itttttt. processed
+- It reports how many measurements it processed
 - It reports how many measurements failed
 - For each sensor it calculates min/avg/max humidity
 - `NaN` values are ignored from min/avg/max